MovingBlocks/movingblocks.github.com/docs/blog-documentation.md

 > **⚠️ NOTE:** All the argument in the frontmatter are required.

-`posttype` should be blog only. `title` involves blog name. `tags` should always be an array and their can be multiple tags.
+- `posttype` should be blog only.
+- `title` involves blog name.
+- `tags` should always be an array and their can be multiple tags.
-`description` is short one or two line summary of blog. `ddate` is date in words followed by month,day,year. `date` is date in number followed by YY-MM-DD. `cover` is path of the image banner image in your blog.
+- `description` is short one or two line summary of blog.
+- `date` is the date of the blog post in ISO form: YYYY-MM-DD.
+- `cover` is path of the image banner image in your blog.

 ## Some conventions to follow while writing blog